CodeFlareLisa/project_1_version_2/README.md

 comments, concerns, and questions at the beginning of the meeting.

 One of the members dropped out of the project, and the other said they would not help with servlets.
+I coded html, CSS, Java and MySQL.
 Unfortunately, I ran out of time to finish coding the project.

-I drew up diarams which included flowcharts, and ERD Diagrams.
+I drew up diagrams which included flowcharts, and ERD Diagrams.
 I coded in Visual Code for the HTML and CSS pages over the first weekend.
 On Monday, I received clarification that the project had to be programmed in IntelliJ, so I switched over.